 Frequently Asked Questions

-- How do I create a web product online?
+- How do I create my Software-as-a-Service product?

 - How do I run a subscription business?

 DjaoApp acts as a subscriber session manager between a browser client and your backend application.
 DjaoApp implements all registration, payment and user profile pages.